atomiv/atomiv.github.io/_pages/index.md

 ## How to use Atomiv?

+Atomiv is Open Source.
 You can read [Docs](docs.md) to find out more details how to use Atomiv.
+It provides you with step-by-step instructions how to implement Atomiv within your software development teams.

 <!-- TODO: VC: Link to Docs for Getting started page -->